kosalraamV/OrgApplicationHRM_Development/README.md

 # OrgApplicationHRM_Development
-This repository is to develop a Orgaplication
+This repository is to develop a Org_aplication